spiral/docs/http/request.md

 }
 ```

-### Input Facade
+### Input Proxy (Facade)
-If you would like to work with Input using static methods, you can use `Input` facade which has all the method mentioned above mapped staticly.
+If you would like to work with Input using static methods, you can use `Input` static proxy which has all the method mentioned above but mapped staticly.

 ```php
 echo Input::query('name', 'default');